Optimal consumption under loss-averse multiplicative habit-formation preferences: Introduction

 As suggested by \cite{Kahneman79} and \cite{TverskyKahneman1992}, it is more suitable to employ S-shaped two-part utility functions such that the agent's risk aversion attitudes differ when the consumption rate is above or below a reference level.
 In the literature of behavioral finance, the loss-averse two-part utilities with a reference point has been predominantly studied for terminal wealth optimization, see \cite{JZhou}, \cite{HZhou}, \cite{HYang}, \cite{DongZheng}, \cite{BKP}, among others.
-Only a handful of papers can be found that focuses on the agent's loss aversion on relative consumption towards the accustomed habit due to the challenge of path-dependency.
-In \cite{Cur17}, the S-shaped power utilities $U(C_t-H_t)$ are considered for the difference $C_t-H_t$ similar to the linear habit formation preferences, where their habit formation process is chosen as a specific form $H_t=h+(1-\alpha)\nu ht+ \alpha C_t$ with $0\leq \alpha<1$, $\nu\leq 0$ and the initial habit $h\geq 0$ such that the past consumption influence actually disappears.
+Only a handful of studies can be found that focuses on the agent's loss aversion on relative consumption towards the accustomed habit.
+In \cite{Cur17}, the S-shaped power utilities $U(C_t-H_t)$ are considered similar to the linear habit formation preferences where, instead of the common dynamics \cref{eq:HABIT}, their habit formation process is simplified to the form of $H_t=h+(1-\alpha)\nu ht+ \alpha C_t$ with $0\leq \alpha<1$, $\nu\leq 0$ and the initial habit $h\geq 0$ such that the past consumption influence actually disappears.
 Later, to accommodate the conventional path-dependent habit formation process $H_t$ in the problem $U(C_t-H_t)$ under S-shaped power utilities, \cite{VanBilsenvLaevenNijman2020} develop the martingale duality method by taking advantage of the linear structure in terms of the consumption and imposing an artificial lower bound on the difference $C_t-H_t\ge -M$ for a fixed constant $M$.
-Recently, \cite{LYZ} investigate the loss-averse two-part power utilities on relative consumption $U(C_t-H_t)$ based on PDE analysis where the reference process $H_t$ is chosen as a proportion of the historical running maximum of the consumption instead of the average-integral habit formation process.
+Recently, \cite{LYZ} investigate the loss-averse two-part power utilities on relative consumption $U(C_t-H_t)$ based on PDE analysis where the reference process $H_t$ is chosen as a proportion of the historical running maximum of the consumption process.

-The present paper aims to enrich the study of optimal consumption by featuring the multiplicative habit formation and the loss-averse two-part utilities.
-In contrast to previous studies, we consider the loss-averse multiplicative habit formation $U(C_t/H_t)$ on the consumption-to-habit ratio with a reference level $\alpha>0$, namely,
+The present paper aims to pioneer the study of optimal consumption by featuring both the multiplicative habit formation and the loss-averse two-part utilities.
+We consider the loss-averse multiplicative habit formation $U(C_t/H_t)$ on the consumption-to-habit ratio with a reference level $\alpha>0$, namely,